beancount/fava/fava/help/extensions.md

 from `FavaExtensionBase` from `fava.ext`.
 Invoking an extension is done via the `fava-extension` option in the beancount file.
 Check out `fava.ext.auto_commit` for an example.

-Extensions may also contain a report - this is detected when the extension's directory has a `templates` subdirectory with a report matching the module name.
-For example, check out `fava.ext.portfolio_list` which has its template located at `fava/ext/portfolio_list/templates/portfolio_list.html`.
+Extensions may also contain a report - this is detected when the extension's directory has a `templates` subdirectory with a report matching the class's qualified name.
+For example, check out `fava.ext.portfolio_list` which has its template located at `fava/ext/portfolio_list/templates/PortfolioList.html`.
 Extension report titles default to the extension class's `qualname` unless set via `report_title` attribute.

 The whole extension system should be considered unstable and it might change drastically.